arseniy-poltev/arseniy-poltev/README.md

 # Hi there 👋

-I'm Arseny Poltev, a full-stack web developer with over 8 years of experience in building web applications.
+I'm Arseny Poltev, a full-stack web developer with experience in building web applications.
 I'm passionate about creating beautiful and functional websites that provide a great user experience.

 ## Web Development Experience